lk-geimfari/mimesis/docs/schema.rst

     'a'

-Note that you can still use a `key function`, but the order of the arguments matters, so the field name comes first, the `key function` second, and then the rest of the keyword arguments (`**kwargs`) that are passed to the field handler:
+You can still use a key function, but the order of arguments matters: the field name comes first, the key function second, followed by the keyword arguments (``**kwargs``) passed to the field handler:

 .. code-block:: python